huaminghuangtw/B-Spline-FEM-Computation/README.md

    ![cmake](figures/cmake.png)
 3. Open project solution file (in this case **splinecomputation.sln**)
-4. Go to Solution Explorer, right-click on "INSTALL", choose "build"
+4. Go to Solution Explorer > right-click on "INSTALL" > select "build"

    ![install](figures/install.png)
 5. A new folder called "install" will be generated under your build folder